| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 An essential element of any electric power system is reliable load following generation that can be used to match the total electricity generation to the total electricity load.
 From a global warming perspective the ideal load following generator is a hydroelectric dam containing a large amount of storage.
 However, since about 1970 the Ontario government and other governments have failed to face both the political and practical issues involved in construction of major new hydroelectric dams and their associated electricity transmission lines.

 Since about 2005 the Ontario Power Authority (OPA) has chosen to use natural gas fueled combustion turbines for supplying load following generation.
-In order to minimize electricity transmission line right-of-way requirements the OPA chose to locate the natural gas fueled power plants within urban areas.
+In order to minimize electricity transmission line right-of-way requirements the OPA chose to locate the natural gas fueled power plants close to urban areas.
 However, the OPA failed to adequately consider the public safety issues related to the large diameter high pressure natural gas pipelines that these combustion turbine power plants require.
 For public safety these pipelines should be installed in dedicated energy transmission corridors.
 The minimum width of these corridors is twice the minimum setback distance between the pipeline axis and the public.
 At present in Ontario, for natural gas pipes up to 20 inches in diameter, this minimum setback distance is municipally regulated.
 This web page focuses on determination of reasonable minimum setback distances, which distances are functions of both the pipeline diameter and the pipeline operating pressure.

 DEDICATED ENERGY TRANSMISSION CORRIDORS: